buunna/buunna/README.md

 - 👋 Hi, I’m @buunna
 - 👀 I’m interested in ...programming
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning html, css and js
 - 💞️ I’m looking to collaborate on ... cryptocurrency
 - 📫 How to reach me ... here